Contraband (coal mine)

-Contraband in coal mines means items which not allowed to be taken underground in a coal mine because if there is firedamp about they may start a fire or explosion.
+Contraband in coal mines means items which are not allowed to be taken underground in a coal mine because if there is firedamp about they may start a fire or explosion.
 This includes: matches, tobacco and other smoking materials, anything that may cause sparks, anything with electric components except what has been safety-approved.
 They have to be declared before going down and left there, and collected after coming out of the mine.